Baritone horn: Performance

 The baritone typically forms part of the tenor harmony section of a band, and it can be used to play parts written for the similarly pitched tenor trombone or euphonium.
+Like players of the cornet and flugelhorn, the euphonium and baritone horn are easily doubled by one player, with some adjustment of breath and embouchure, since they have essentially identical range and fingering.

 Range

-On the baritone, the second partial with no valves actuated is B♭_{2} on the second line of the bass clef.
-The eighth partial with no valves is concert B♭_{4} in the middle of the treble clef.
+On the baritone, the second partial with no valves actuated is B_{2} on the second line of the bass clef.
+The eighth partial with no valves is concert B_{4} in the middle of the treble clef.
 The E_{2} second partial with all three valves actuated is the nominal lowest note on the instrument.
-Higher notes are possible above B♭_{4} since the upper range is limited only by the fitness of the players' embouchure, although notes above the bell cutoff frequency, around the tenth partial (D_{5}), are difficult to centre and continuous glissandi are possible, making valve fingering largely redundant.
+Higher notes are possible above B_{4} since the upper range is limited only by the fitness of the players' embouchure, although notes above the bell cutoff frequency, around the tenth partial (D_{5}), are more difficult to centre.

-The lowest notes obtainable depend on the valve set-up of the instrument.
+The lowest notes obtainable depend on the valve setup of the instrument.
 All three-valve instruments are chromatic down to E_{2}, and four-valve instruments extend that down to at least C_{2}.
 Non-compensating four-valve instruments suffer from intonation problems in this range and cannot produce low B_{1}.
 These problems are solved with a compensating fourth valve.
-The pedals, from B♭_{1} down, are the fundamentals of the instrument's harmonic series.
+The pedals, from B_{1} down, are the fundamentals of the instrument's harmonic series.
 They are more difficult to produce on the baritone than the euphonium, due to its narrower bore and smaller mouthpiece.
-The extent of the lower end of the pedal range depends on the player's emouchure fitness, and the presence of a fourth valve.
+The extent of the lower end of the pedal range depends on the player's embouchure fitness and the presence of a fourth valve.

 Notation

 In British brass bands, all instruments except the bass trombone are transposing instruments using the treble clef notation popularized in France by instrument maker Adolphe Sax for his families of instruments.
 This system allows band players to easily learn and switch between instruments, since the valve fingering is the same.
-Like the tenor trombone and euphonium (and also the tenor saxophone and bass clarinet), the baritone when notated in treble clef is a B♭ instrument sounding a major ninth lower than written, an octave below the B♭ trumpet or cornet.
+Like the tenor trombone and euphonium, and also the tenor saxophone and bass clarinet, the baritone when notated in treble clef is a B instrument sounding a major ninth lower than written, an octave below the B trumpet or cornet.

-In concert bands the baritone, when not confused with the euphonium, can be treated as a non-transposing instrument written at concert pitch in bass clef and, like the orchestral trombone, with high passages often in tenor clef.
-Concert band music often provides the baritone parts in both bass and B♭ treble clef, to accommodate players from either background, although professional players are usually familiar with either notation.
-In continental European band music, the baritone or euphonium are occasionally written as B♭ transposing instruments in bass clef, sounding a major second lower than written.
+In concert bands, the baritone, when not confused with the euphonium, can be treated as a non-transposing instrument written at concert pitch in bass clef and, like the orchestral trombone, with high passages often in tenor clef.
+Concert band music often provides the baritone parts in both bass and B treble clef to accommodate players from either background, although professional players are usually familiar with either notation.
+In continental European band music, the baritone and euphonium are occasionally written as B transposing instruments in bass clef, sounding a major second lower than written.